I’m sorry but we couldn’t find a conclusive answer to this question. Maybe you do?

 As a human, we don’t like to be judged.

 And why do you get judged?
 Because you’re doing something that’s not mainstream.

 So if you’re doing something uncommon, you don’t talk about it.

-Except for the Netherlands, there they have no taboos. ( To my friends of the Netherlands, I mean this as a compliment.
+Except for the Netherlands, where they have no taboos. ( To my friends of the Netherlands, I mean this as a compliment.
 Really, I envy how so many things can be talked openly about over there.
-I bet other countries even judge you for your lack of judgement).
+I bet other countries even judge you for your lack of judgment).

 So we should tell everyone we love to spend our free time naked?

 No, not really, unless you think that’s the right thing to do.